What Does Pull Force Mean?

 Magnets stick best to ferromagnetic surfaces and do not stick to chrome, brass, aluminum, silver, gold, wood, plastic, or tile.
 Attaching magnets to these surfaces is best accomplished with countersunk or self-adhesive pot magnets.

-What Effects Pull Force?
+What Affects Pull Force?

 While the pull force rating enables you to determine how much weight or tension a magnet will hold, there are several other factors to consider which can affect a pot magnet’s pull force.